-Volunteer Application for a minor seeking to serve with Child Evangelism Fellowship of CentrAL aLABAMA
+Volunteer Application to serve with Child Evangelism Fellowship of CentrAL aLABAMA

-If you are over 18 please follow this link to complete the adult version of this application, which includes the required background check authorization required for volunteers over 18, but not for minor volunteers.
+If you are under 18 please follow this link to complete the minor version of this application, which includes the required information to screen minor volunteers.

 In today’s society child abuse and child accusations are occurring daily.
 Therefore it is important that Child Evangelism Fellowship take steps to protect the children to whom we minister and protect our workers from false accusations.

 All volunteers and paid workers are required to undergo a national criminal background check and complete a volunteer application process in accordance with Child Evangelism Fellowship’s Child Protection Policy.

 The following items are required from volunteers in Child Evangelism Fellowship.
 (Paid staff have additional requirements.)